Neighborhood Attention Transformer: Experiments

+We trained Mask~\cite{he2017mask} and Cascade Mask R-CNN~\cite{cai2018cascade} on MS-COCO~\cite{lin2014microsoft}, with NAT backbones, which were pre-trained on ImageNet.
+We followed Swin~\cite{liu2021swin}'s training settings, using \verb|mmdetection| \cite{chen2019mmdetection} (Apache License v2), and trained with the same accelerated $3\times$ LR schedule.
+Results are presented in \cref{tab:cocodetectioninstance}.
 NAT-Mini outperforms Swin-Tiny with Mask R-CNN, while falling slightly short to it with Cascade Mask R-CNN, all while having significantly fewer FLOPs.
-NAT-Tiny outperforms both its Swin and ConvNeXt counterparts, again with slightly fewer FLOPs, with both Mask and Cascade Mask R-CNN.
-NAT-Small and NAT-Base can reach similar-level performance with both detectors compared to their Swin and ConvNeXt counterparts, while being noticeably more efficient.
+NAT-Tiny outperforms both its Swin and ConvNeXt counterparts, with both Mask and Cascade Mask R-CNN, while having a slightly lower throughput compared to its Swin counterpart.
+NAT-Small reaches a competitive performance compared to its Swin counterpart, while being faster.
+NAT-Base can even outperform its Swin counterpart, while also enjoying a higher throughput.